good-place/chidi/README.md

 When you have  `chidi` installed you can generate new application with it:

-`chd generate --app-name test`
+`chd generate --app-name test-chidi`

-Then you need to `cd test` and run server:
+Then you need to `cd test-chidi` and run server:
 - / root, which can be used as ping service
 - not-found for everything else